ARMeeru/projoC/README.md

 - Platform-specific build instructions
 - Translations of blog posts

+## 🙏 Acknowledgments

+- Anthropic for their AI assistance
+- Zed for their IDE

 ## 📄 License

-MIT License - Learn, build, and share freely.
+The Unlicense - This project is in the public domain.
+Learn, build, and share freely.

 ---